demidovich/php-metrics/README.md

 ## php metrics

-Framework agnostic Prometheus metrics wrapper for PHP applications.
+This project is a framework agnostic simple library for monitoring PHP application in the Prometheus.

 Start containers and install vendors